Torino FC: The first scudetto

-Heinrich Schönfeld, a forward, joined the team in 1923 and became the top scorer in the 1923–1924 Serie A. He scored 22 goals, in 20 games, scoring 51.1% of the team's goals.

 The club experienced its first success under the presidency of Count Enrico Marone Cinzano, who was responsible for building the Stadio Filadelfia.
 In attack, Torino boasted the Trio delle meraviglie (Trio of Wonders), composed of Julio Libonatti, Adolfo Baloncieri and Gino Rossetti, and won their first scudetto on 10 July 1927 after a 5–0 win against Bologna.
 However, the title was revoked on 3 November 1927 due to the "Allemandi Case".

 After the revoking of the prior scudetto, Torino were reconfirmed champions of Italy in the 1927–28 season.
 The "Trio of Wonders" scored 89 goals between them, with the title won on 22 July 1928, a 2–2 draw against Milan.

 After the resignation of Cinzano, the club began a slow decline in the early 1930s and often finished mid-table.
 It was not until the 1935–36 season that it began its revival, with a third-place finish in the league and first victory of the Coppa Italia.
 Renamed "Associazione Calcio Torino" due to the Italian fascist regime, Torino finished in second place in the 1938–39 season, under the technical director Ernest Erbstein.

 In 1939–40, Torino finished in fifth place, and saw the arrival of club president Ferruccio Novo.
 Novo provided financial support to the club and utilised his skill as a careful administrator.
-With valuable contributions from Antonio Janni, Giacinto Ellena and Mario Sperone, Novo was able to build a team known as the "Grande Torino".
+With valuable contributions from Antonio Janni, Giacinto Ellena and Mario Sperone, Novo was able to build a team known as the Grande Torino.